The Photographic Collection at Stewart House

-During the Warburg Renaissance redevelopment project (April 2022-December 2023), the Photographic Collection has moved to the University of London's Stewart House building, a five minute walk from the Institute.
+During the Warburg Renaissance redevelopment project (April 2022-December 2023), the Photographic Collection has moved to the University of London's Stewart House building (32 Russell Square, WC1B 5DN), a five minute walk from the Institute.

 About the Photographic Collection

 The Warburg Institute's Photographic Collection was begun by Aby Warburg in the late 1880s, and includes tens of thousands of late nineteenth and early twentieth-century photographs and slides of works of art, together with hundreds of thousands of images added since the Institute came to London in 1933.
 Most of the works depicted are European, ranging in date from classical antiquity to circa 1800, but there are also expanding sections on various forms of non-European art.

 The collection is organised iconographically, so, for example, Dürer’s Melencolia I is filed under Magic & Science – Four Temperaments – Melancholy – Female figure with putto(s) etc. Next to it in the folder there are photographs of other images of melancholy: manuscript illuminations, book plates, woodcuts, drawings, engravings and paintings, some high art, most low art, from all over Europe, produced during a period of about 500 years.